-Going to Russia in 2008 was a dream come true for me, I being a confirmed closet Slavophile.
-I first got interested in that very misunderstood continent through the suffering Christians, the dissident authors and the underground artists, in the mid-1970’s.
+Being a closet Slavophile since 1975, my travelling to Russia in 2008 was a dream come true.
+I I first got interested in that very misunderstood continent through the suffering Christians, the dissident authors, and the underground artists.

-Then, I had become a part-time, one-man protest band, on behalf of Soviet human rights.
-Letters to newspaper and magazine editors were written.
-Window displays were created for the book ‘Three Generations of Suffering’.
-Banners were painted for protest marches to the Soviet Embassy.
-Poems about persecution were written, one or two published in religious rights magazines.
+I had become a spare-time, one-man protest band, on behalf of Soviet human rights.
+Letters to editors written; banners were painted for a protest march to the Soviet Embassy; poems about believer persecution written.
+One or two of these poems were published in religious rights magazines.
 Prayers were painfully uttered.

-My life gained purpose and was filled with this zealous energy.
-I became a spiritual subversive, immersed in those Slavic prison and persecution dramas.
-I avidly read many translated samizdat documents detailing show-trials, unjust imprisonments, poems and sermons.
-I identified with those suffering citizens and those censored creatives, who went against the grain of Soviet society.
+Through reading Vins book and other accounts of Christian persecution, my life gained purpose, and was filled with this zealous energy.
+I immersed myself in those Slavic prison and persecution dramas.
+I avidly read many translated samizdat documents, detailing show-trials, unjust imprisonments, poems and sermons.
+I identified with those suffering Christians, as well as censored creatives, who went against the grain of Soviet society.

 A Russian Romantic, 1975